OctopusSamples/devops/README.md

 3. Octopus auto-deploys to staging and removes unnecessary files (`LICENSE` and `README.md`)
 4. Push-button deployment to production (also removes unnecessary files)

+## Analytics

+One of our recommendations is that you should use the same artifact for all environments.
+For this reason, we don't use Jekyll environments to decide whether to add analytics, but have implemented an inline check so they only run on `octopus.com` (analytics does _not_ run on the AWS addresses or on `preprod.octopus.com`).

+See `analytics.html`.

 ## Running Jekyll on Windows

  - Install languages